Christian theology: God as Son

 According to the Bible, the second Person of the Trinity, because of his eternal relation to the first Person (God as Father), is the Son of God.
 He is considered (by Trinitarians) to be coequal with the Father and Holy Spirit.
 He is all God and all human: the Son of God as to his divine nature, while as to his human nature he is from the lineage of David.
-The core of Jesus' self-interpretation was his "filial consciousness", his relationship to God as child to parent in some unique sense (see Filioque controversy).
+The core of Jesus's self-interpretation was his "filial consciousness", his relationship to God as child to parent in some unique sense (see Filioque controversy).
 His mission on earth proved to be that of enabling people to know God as their Father, which Christians believe is the essence of eternal life.

 God the Son is the second person of the Trinity in Christian theology.
 The doctrine of the Trinity identifies Jesus of Nazareth as God the Son, united in essence but distinct in person with regard to God the Father and God the Holy Spirit (the first and third persons of the Trinity).
 God the Son is co-eternal with God the Father (and the Holy Spirit), both before Creation and after the End (see Eschatology).
 So Jesus was always "God the Son", though not revealed as such until he also became the "Son of God" through incarnation.
 "Son of God" draws attention to his humanity, whereas "God the Son" refers more generally to his divinity, including his pre-incarnate existence.
 So, in Christian theology, Jesus was always God the Son, though not revealed as such until he also became the Son of God through incarnation.